 Best suited to families living within the tight distance band for oversubscribed North Finchley schools who value small-school community, outdoor learning, and strong academic outcomes.
 The main barrier is entry itself; once achieved, the education is outstanding.

 Chalgrove was rated Outstanding in all areas by Ofsted in May 2022.
-The school ranks 669th nationally out of 15,158 primary schools in England, placing it in the elite top 2% (FindMySchool ranking).
-In 2024, 86% of pupils achieved the expected standard in reading, writing, and mathematics, well above the England average of 62%.
-At the higher standard, 32% achieved greater depth versus 8% nationally.
-The school is significantly oversubscribed (4.37 applications per place), reflecting its reputation.
+FindMySchool ranks the school 722nd of 14,978 primaries in England for academic outcomes.
+In the latest 2025 dataset, 90% of pupils achieved the expected standard in reading, writing, and mathematics, with 10% achieving the higher standard.
+The school is significantly oversubscribed, reflecting its reputation.

 Applications for Reception entry are made through Barnet Council's online admissions portal between September and October.
 Offers are released in April.
 The school is non-selective and open to families living anywhere (though Barnet residents apply via Barnet).
 After children with EHCPs and looked-after children, places are allocated primarily by distance.
 You can apply even if you live outside Barnet by applying through your own local authority.
 Contact the school office (020 8349 1798) to register interest or arrange a visit.